JoeClarkMcGhee/bbk-pizza-app/README.md

 `pipenv run pip install -e .`

+4. Run the database migrations

+`python src/manage.py migrate`

+5. Create a superuser

+`python src/manage.py createsuperuser`

+6. Generate (via the Django admin interface) a client ID and client secrete then update the `CLIENT_ID` and `CLIENT_SECRET` in `app/pizza/settings.py`

-4. Run the test suite
+7. Run the test suite if you feel like it :bowtie:

 `export DJANGO_SETTINGS_MODULE=app.pizza.settings && cd src && pytest`

-5. Activate the service
+8. Activate the service

 `python src/manage.py runserver`

-6. Run the test script.
-Note, edit the IP in test script to point hit a local or production address
+9. Run the test script.

+   Note, you can edit the IP in test script to point to a local or production address.
+The default is local, as such the test script works out of the box.

 `python test_script.py`

 <h2>Todo's</h2>
 - Add the failing test cases
+- Fix skipped functional test